-"Beats the heck out of me but I’d find the answer before you’re left with a handful of slayers to stop a worldwide invasion."
+“Beats the heck out of me but, if I were you, I’d find the answer, before you’re left with a handful of slayers to stop a worldwide invasion.”

 Arena – Underground Cell – Later

-The slayers looked up as their cell opened, and Mia staggered in, collapsing to the ground the moment she was free of the guards’ spears.
-Faith raced to her side and rolled her over, waving mutely for Marsha, who brought makeshift bandages.
+The slayers looked up as their cell opened and Mia staggered in, collapsing to the ground the moment she was free of the guards’ spears.
+Faith raced to her side and rolled her over onto her back.
+Faith waved mutely for Marsha, who brought over makeshift bandages.

-"What happened?" the young slayer asked, surveying Mia – there was a cut on her forehead, a bruise under her left eye, scratches on her neck, sand matted onto abrasions on her elbows and knees.
+“What happened?” the young slayer asked, surveying Mia.
+There was a cut on her forehead, a bruise under her left eye, scratches on her neck and sand matted onto abrasions on her elbows and knees.

 “I won,” Mia said in a distant voice.
 “They, um…after…they took the knife back.
 Sorry.”

-Faith followed Mia’s involuntary glance to a shallow cut across her wrist, and wordlessly reached for a scrap of cloth to cover it.
+Faith followed Mia’s involuntary glance to a shallow cut across her wrist and silently reached for a scrap of cloth to cover it.

 “Give us a moment,” she said to Marsha, who nodded somberly and moved away.